A Toddler’s Perspective!

 Hotel or Apartment?

 I do like hotels, but I don’t want to you take us to one please.
 I like all the great things there like the pools.
 The problem is that you then take me back to that little room all the time and tell me to keep quiet.
+Not only that, there’s nowhere to run around and you spend lots of time making sure I don’t damage myself or the furniture.

 Hotel rooms are boring.
 They’re too small, there’s nothing to do and I can’t run around or get outside to play.
 So please let’s go to an apartment or a villa where I can get outside and enjoy myself.
 You’ll be able to sit on your terrace to watch me so you’ll be happy too!